-There are no pandemic or natural disaster-related protocol modifications for the C-APPS procedure.
+There are no COVID-19 protocol modifications for the C-APPS procedure.
 If a site visit is missed at which this assessment was planned, the assessment will be skipped for that timepoint.

-Participant Allergan Platysma Prominence Scale (P-APPS): The P-APPS has been developed as a subject self-assessment tool [REDACTED]
+Participant Allergan Platysma Prominence Scale (P-APPS): The P-APPS has been developed as a subject self-assessment tool for evaluation of platysma prominence at maximum contraction [REDACTED] [REDACTED]